HMAS Arunta (FFH 151): Operational history

+In 2000, Arunta conducted a North East Asian deployment including Exercise RIMPAC based in Hawaii.
+During a port visit to Suva, Fiji at the beginning of the deployment, crew members using fireworks from hotel balconies inadvertently set in motion the 2000 Fijian coup d'état which went into full motion the following day, after Arunta had sailed from port.
+During an interview from prison in 2015, George Speight, who led the coup, was quoted as saying: "Those dopey sailors nearly ruined everything.
+The only reason we didn't hit Uncle Frank that night was because he was drinking with them at the naval base.
+When the fireworks went off my crew thought it was the signal to move on parliament and the military leadership but they couldn't find anyone.
+From that point we just had to commit but be careful not to involve the Australian Navy."

 In September 2001, Arunta deployed to northern Australian waters in the wake of the Tampa affair.
 The ship participated in Operation Gaberdine and Operation Relex in two separate deployments.
 During the second deployment Arunta was involved in the interception and/or return of Suspected Illegal Entry Vessels (SIEV) 6, 7, and 9.

 In 2002, Arunta saw active service for the first time when she participated as part of the third rotation of RAN ships to the Persian Gulf as part of Operation Slipper.
 The ship was involved in the enforcement of United Nations sanctions against Iraq, and at the time operated closer to the Iraqi coast than any other ship of the International Coalition Against Terrorism force.
 The ship's boarding parties effected 377 boardings during her four months on station.